Generalizations of Agol's inequality and nonexistence of tight laminations

-We remark that many technical points, in particular the use of multicomplexes, can be omitted if (in the setting of Theorem 2) one does not consider incompressible surfaces or essential laminations, but just geodesic surfaces in hyperbolic manifolds.
-In this case, all essential parts of the proof of Theorem 1 enter without the notational complications caused by the use of multicomplexes.
-Therefore we have given a fairly detailed outline of the proof for this special case in section 6.1.
-This should help to motivate the general proof in section 6.2.
+We remark that many technical points, in particular the use of multicomplexes, can be omitted if (in the setting of \hyperref[Thm2]{Theorem \ref*{Thm2}}) one does not consider incompressible surfaces or essential laminations, but just geodesic surfaces in hyperbolic manifolds.
+In this case, all essential parts of the proof of \hyperref[Thm1]{Theorem \ref*{Thm1}} enter without the notational complications caused by the use of multicomplexes.
+Therefore we have given a fairly detailed outline of the proof for this special case in Section \ref{sec:motivating}.
+This should help to motivate the general proof in Section \ref{sec:proof}.
+(We mention that \hyperref[Thm1]{Theorem \ref*{Thm1}} is not true without assuming amenability of $\pi_1\partial_0Q$.
+This indicates that the proof of multicomplexes in the proof of \hyperref[Thm1]{Theorem \ref*{Thm1}} seems unavoidable.)

 Acknowledgements: It is probably obvious that this paper is strongly influenced by Agol's preprint \cite{ag}.
-We will give in section 2.3 a somewhat detailed description of the relation between the proof of Theorem 1 in this paper and the proof of Lemma 6.1 in \cite{ag}.
-We mention that Theorem 1 is not true without assuming amenability of $\pi_1\partial_0Q$.
-This indicates that the use of multicomplexes in the proof of Theorem 1 seems unavoidable.

-Moreover, the argument that a generalization of Agol's inequality would imply Corollary 2 is due to \cite{cd}.
+Moreover, the argument that a generalization of Agol's inequality would imply \hyperref[Cor5]{Corollary \ref*{Cor5}} is due to \cite{cd}.